killop/anything_about_game/AI.md

 - [openagentd](https://github.com/lthoangg/openagentd) Your on-machine multi-agent system.
 A long-running local service with a web cockpit, persistent memory, and a team of agents that coordinate to get real work done

 ## Visual-Enhance
+- https://github.com/cytoscape/cytoscape Cytoscape: an open source platform for network analysis and visualization
 - https://github.com/apple/embedding-atlas Embedding Atlas is a tool that provides interactive visualizations for large embeddings.
 - https://github.com/graphistry/pygraphistry PyGraphistry: Leverage the power of graphs & GPUs to visualize, analyze, and scale your data
 - https://github.com/nicobailon/visual-explainer